How ADATA SSDs Fail

 Silicon Motion NVMe (SM2262EN, SM2267XT, SM2269XT)

 The SM2262EN in the XPG SX8200 Pro is a dual-core ARM NVMe Gen3 controller with DRAM.
 It's the same silicon behind the HP EX950 & ADATA SX8100.
 The SM2262G variant that appeared in later SX8200 Pro production runs is architecturally identical but uses a different firmware branch.
 Both are well supported by PC-3000 SSD.
-The LEGEND 850 uses the SM2269XT (Gen4).
-The LEGEND 960 uses the SM2264, Silicon Motion's highest-end Gen4 controller with dedicated DRAM cache.
-Each requires the correct Silicon Motion utility module for safe mode entry & FTL reconstruction.
+The LEGEND 850 uses the SM2269XT (Gen4), which is supported by PC-3000 SSD's Silicon Motion utility for safe mode entry & FTL reconstruction.
+The LEGEND 960 uses the SM2264, Silicon Motion's highest-end Gen4 controller with dedicated DRAM cache; the SM2264 currently lacks a PC-3000 SSD utility module, so recovery on the 960 relies on board-level hardware repair rather than firmware reconstruction.

 InnoGrit NVMe (IG5236 Rainier)

 The InnoGrit IG5236 (Rainier) powers the XPG GAMMIX S70 Blade, ADATA's flagship Gen4 NVMe SSD.
-The IG5236 uses AES-256 hardware encryption with keys fused to the controller silicon.
+The IG5236 uses AES-256 hardware encryption with the Media Encryption Key dynamically generated inside the controller and wrapped by a hardware-unique root key fused into the silicon during manufacture.
 When the IG5236 firmware panics, all cores stall & the drive disappears from the PCIe bus.
 The encryption makes chip-off recovery impossible; the original controller must be revived through board-level repair.
 Once the controller boots, it handles AES decryption natively and we image the drive via standard NVMe read commands.

 Realtek NVMe (RTS5762, RTS5763)